 Parents need to know that The Political Machine 2020 is a downloadable strategy game for Windows PCs.
-The title deals with the upcoming 2020 election and touches on topics such as climate change, the coronavirus, LGBTQ and transgender issue, tax breaks, minimum wages, and many other political talking points.
+The title deals with the upcoming 2020 election and touches on topics such as climate change, the coronavirus, LGBTQ issues, tax breaks, minimum wages, and many other political talking points.
 It also updates frequently to address and include current issues to keep it topical.
-It also comes with five difficulty levels, and a decent customization of characters and agendas to test and challenge player's skills at juggling their campaigns.
+It comes with five difficulty levels and decent customization of characters and agendas to test and challenge players' skills at juggling their campaigns.

-There's a lot to campaigning for the office of President that gets overlooked, though this strategy game attempts to reference the depth of the entire process.
+There's a lot to campaigning for the office of president that gets overlooked, though this strategy game attempts to reference the depth of the entire process.
 Does The Political Machine 2020 manage to succeed?
-In a basic way, it hints to the complexity of the political campaigning machine and then tries to fast-track it by providing a resource gathering element (such as fund raising, spending cash on staff, or advertising) while scratching the surface of the issues facing the country.
+In a basic way, it hints at the complexity of the political campaigning machine and then tries to fast-track it by providing a resource gathering element (such as fundraising, spending cash on staff, or advertising) while scratching the surface of the issues facing the country.
 Yes, there are real-world people included to give some credibility to the foundation, but the way the game's put together almost trivializes the process.
 Players get points to build ideologies and take a stance on the issues, then traverse the country trying to win votes.
 The graphical elements aren't all that complex, which is good because that puts the challenge on the strategic elements.
-Honestly, the game's actually won or lost early when ideology and positions on issues are assigned points by the computer, because from that moment on, the player's either on the upswing or struggling.
+Honestly, the game is actually won or lost early when ideology and positions on issues are assigned points by the computer, because from that moment on, the player is either on the upswing or struggling.